timescale/pgvectorscale/README.md

     Note: pgvectorscale currently support cosine distance (`<=>`) queries.
 If you would like additional distance types, [create an issue](https://github.com/timescale/pgvectorscale/issues).

-## Tunning
+## Tuning

 The StreamingDiskANN index comes with **smart defaults** but also the ability to customize it's behavior.
 There are two types of parameters: index build-time parameters that are specified when an index is created and query-time parameters that can be tuned when querying an index.

-We suggest setting the index build-time paramers for major changes to index operations while query-time parameters can be used to tune the accuracy/performancy tradeoff for individual queries.
+We suggest setting the index build-time paramers for major changes to index operations while query-time parameters can be used to tune the accuracy/performance tradeoff for individual queries.

  We expect most people to tune the query-time parameters (if any) and leave the index build time parameters set to default.